jswong12/ocp-cilium/README.md

 1. Navigate to the OperatorHub
 2. Search for Cilium
 3. Install the Cilium CNI onto the openshift-network-operator namespace
+4. Navigate to "Installed Operators"
+5. Select "Cilium"
+6. Navigate to the "CiliumConfig" tab
-4. Configure Cilium (Below is a sample configuration yaml file)
+7. Configure Cilium by adding a config file (Below is a sample configuration yaml file)

 ```code block